afrilangai/afrilangai.github.io/index.md

 ## We invite two forms of submissions:

 1.  **Research Track:** 2-4 page papers that are a theoretical, methodological, technical, exploratory, or empirical exploration of the themes of this workshop.
 These will be presented as short lightning talks during the paper panels in the workshop.
-You will have a chance to get feedback on these papers through post-panel discussion and Q\&A.
+You will have a chance to get feedback on these papers through post-panel discussion and Q&A.
 2.  **Industry Track:** 1-2 page papers describing deployed solutions of NLP, case studies of successful implementations, or challenges and lessons learned from developing and deploying language technologies for African languages in industry settings.

 Submissions should follow this [LaTeX style guide](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).